zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions:**

 - 1a.
-Logged-in Owner does not specify at least one updated field(s).
+Logged-in owner did not specify at least one field to update.

     - 1a1.
-CMS displays an error to Logged-in Owner to specify at least one field to update.
+CMS informs the Logged-in Owner to specify at least one field to update.

       Use Case Ends.

 - 1b.
-Logged-in Owner specifies invalid customer.
+Logged-in Owner specified a Customer ID that does not exist.

     - 1b1.
-CMS displays an error to Logged-in Owner that the specified customer does not exist.
+CMS informs the Logged-in Owner of invalid Customer ID being entered.

       Use Case Ends.

 - 1c.
-Logged-in Owner does not specify customer.
+Logged-in Owner did not specify a Customer ID.

     - 1c1.
-CMS displays an error to Logged-in Owner to specify a customer to update.
+CMS informs the Logged-in Owner to specify a Customer to update.

       Use Case Ends.